the-tallest-tower/the-tallest-tower.github.io/_posts/2017-08-24-a-motto-for-tools.md

 date: 2017-08-24 19:00:00
 categories: tools, musings
 ---
-When writing tools, keep the following motto close to your heart:
+I propose that all software tools should adhere to the following motto:

 > Do your job, then get out of the way.

 We all know what it looks like when you don't follow this rule.
 You get Adobe Creative Cloud.
 You get that tool you downloaded for a one-time filetype conversion, only to find it wanted to scan your entire computer first, chew up 75% of your idle CPU time, set up an auto-updating system, subscribe you to its newsletter, and give you handy-dandy tips every time you open the tool.

 Think back to all the frustrating tools you've used that assumed they were the center of the universe.
-Where it felt like author took every opportunity to remind you how awesome the tool was, and all the amazing things it can do that you never wanted or needed.
+Where it felt like the author took every opportunity to remind you how awesome the tool was, and all the amazing things it can do that you never wanted or needed.

 It sucks, right?
 Don't do that.